A concert as part of the Frayed Lives, Threads of Hope program

 The exciting mix of performing artists are responding with musical offerings to the notion of remembrance, the act of looking back at one’s past, and resilience, the act of weaving frayed lives into a new, stronger community.
 The programme will offer an interesting juxtaposition of classical repertoire that captures the conflicted memories and emotions of remembrance for places, people and lives left behind, alongside contemporary songs and music that mirror those meanings in the present.
-We hope to feature for instance Aboriginal performers in acknowledging the displacement of first nations peoples from their own lands, but also their resilience and continuity, alongside singer songwriters and classical artists with their own personal reflections.
-There is a planned intermission with refreshments and speeches from AFAA and community organisations.

 Funds raised by the Remembrance and Resilience event will help pay for AFAA’s annual symposium salons.
 This year the salons entitled ‘Frayed Lives’ are being hosted in Melbourne, Sydney and Brisbane, and brings people with lived experience, representatives from the Asylum Seeker Resource Centre, performers and Fulbright scholars to discuss the global refugee crisis and identify opportunities to strengthen local action.

 Tickets are $15 for Adults and $10 for Concession.
 You can purchase your ticket using the buttons on the left-hand side of this page.

 AFAA is delighted to be partnering with the University of Melbourne on this initiative.
 For several years, the University of Melbourne’s Office of the Vice Chancellor has supported AFAA’s quarterly events and our annual Melbourne Salon.